There are many ways you can have your say and get involved in local decisions. Some of these are listed below.

 Papers and the agenda for the meetings are available online before the meeting.

 Are you concerned about a Council service or an issue that affects local people?
 You can organise a petition and hand it to the Council to get your message across.
-You can also speak and present your petition to the Mayor and all the councillors at a Council meeting.
+You can also speak and present your petition to all the councillors at a Council meeting.

 To find out how to send in a petition visit the Submit a petition page.